IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 is provided by the P-PNC.

-For example, with a reference to {{fig-multi-layer-link-2}}, the MDSC can request the P-PNC1 to setup a multi-layer single-domain IP Link between IP LTP 5- 2 on PE13 and IP LTP 6-2 on BR11 supported by the multi-layer single- domain Ethernet link between ETH LTP 5-1 on PE13 and ETH LTP 6-1 on BR11.
+For example, with a reference to {{fig-multi-layer-link-2}}, the MDSC can request the P-PNC1 to setup a multi-layer single-domain IP Link between IP LTP 5-2 on PE13 and IP LTP 6-2 on BR11 supported by the multi-layer single-domain Ethernet link between ETH LTP 5-1 on PE13 and ETH LTP 6-1 on
+BR11.

 The P-PNC configures the requested multi-layer single-domain IP link